-The US employers find it challenging to hire the employees for the high positions.
-It is mostly seen in the high technology sector that the economic growth makes employers face this tough situation.
+The US employers find it challenging to hire the employees for high positions.
+It is mostly seen in the high technology sector that economic growth makes employers face this tough situation.
 Many companies opt for hiring skilled foreign workers to fill these positions by applying for the H-1B visa.
 Companies file the H-1B visa application for the employee on behalf of the employee.
-Thus companies find the employee which are suitable for their position by giving job advertisements and try to contact them, filing application for them.
+Thus companies find the employee who are suitable for their position by giving job advertisements and try to contact them, filing an application for them.

-The H-1B visa category is designed to attract highly skilled professionals in specialty occupation to work in the US on a temporary basis.
+The H-1B visa category is designed to attract highly skilled professionals in a specialty occupation to work in the US on a temporary basis.
 The employer in the H-1B application process is the petitioner while the candidate is the beneficiary.
-This category and the benefits provided by the category benefits lot of aliens and have various kinds of advantages.
-This visa provides a status and stays which is temporary in nature.
+This category and the benefits provided by the category benefits a lot of aliens and have various kinds of advantages.
+This visa provides status and stays which is temporary in nature.

-Employers are considered to be H-1B dependent only under if they fall into any one of the below mentioned categories:
+Employers are considered to be H-1B dependent only under if they fall into any one of the below-mentioned categories:

 - If the employer had less than 26 to 50 employees of which more than 12 are on the H-1B status